yu13140/TS-Enhancer-Extreme/README.md

   - Configuration directory path: `/data/adb/ts_enhancer_extreme`
     - Add system app package names to sys.txt for inclusion in TrickyStore module target file.
     - Add user app package names to usr.txt for exclusion from TrickyStore module target file.
-    - The logs are located at `/data/adb/ts_enhancer_extreme/log`.
-If you encounter any issues, please include the logs when creating an issue for feedback.
+    - Logs are located at `/data/adb/ts_enhancer_extreme/log`.
+If you encounter any issues, please create an issue and include the logs.
 ### WebUI
 - [ ] Log Monitoring Window
 - [ ] Quickly select user apps